What Are Conjunctive Adverbs?

 They have had many problems;

-Conjunctive adverbs can also add an idea to the first clause.
-Here are some possible conjunctive adverbs to show addition:
+Conjunctive adverbs can also add an idea or a detail to the first clause.
+Here are some of the conjunctive adverbs used to add details:

 - in addition

-We have used woods to make this bridge.
+We have used wood to make this bridge.

 I study Italian,

-Conjunctive adverbs can also be used to compare and contrast two ideas.
+Conjunctive adverbs can also be used to compare two ideas.
 One idea is in the first clause, and the second idea comes after the conjunctive adverb.
 Examples of comparative conjunctive adverbs are:

 We can watch a movie, or